WPCD-Workflows/documentation/source/es.rst

 plasma scenario, reading from a pre-existent WPCD database shot/run/time entry.
 Therefore,

--  It does not read from experimental databases storing locally processed plasma equilibrium e.g. PPFs (JET) or shotfiles (AUG).
+-  Equilibrium data need to be read from experimental databases and stored locally on the platform where EQSTABIL is run.
-   These can be fetched using `exp2itm <https://portal.eufus.eu/twiki/bin/view/Main/Exp2ITM>`__ (ask the workflow developer for assistance).
+   Alternatively the equilibrium IDS could be the output of another workflow (e.g.
+   EQRECONSTRUCT or ETS)
 -  It is not meant for parametric studies in a single workflow execution e.g. process several time slices or scan over resistive wall position or number of poloidal harmonics.
 Dedicated runs for such cases are